futoin/specs/draft/ftn16_cid_tool.md

 ### 3.2.13. cid vcs &lt;action> [optional args]

-There are helpers for CI environment and should not be used by developer in regular activities.
+These are helpers for CI environment and should not be used by developer in regular activities.

 * *cid vcs checkout &lt;vcs_ref> [--vcsRepo=&lt;vcs:url>] [--wcDir=<wc_dir>]* - checkout specific VCS reference
 * *cid vcs commit &lt;commit_msg> [<%lt;files>] [--wcDir=<wc_dir>]* - commit & push all changes [or specific files]